More Than Meets the Eye: How Surviving Colon Cancer Transformed Marielle Santos McLeod’s Advocacy Work

 To help boost clinical trial enrollment, Santos McLeod works with the patient to create a list of questions for the patient’s provider and uses the answers to guide the patient to possible clinical trials they can bring up with their medical team.

-Latinos are largely underrepresented in clinical trials, impacting the effectiveness of treatments for the Latino population.
+Lack of Latinos in clinical trials, impacting the effectiveness of treatments for the Latino population.

 As of 2019, Latinos make up 10% of National Cancer Institute clinical trial participation and 4% of FDA drug trials.